Cosmological foundations revisited with Pantheon+: Results

 \subsubsection{Sensitivity}

-The P+1690 Pantheon+ full sample (lowest panel) contains significantly more $\zlo$ than in the upper 3 panels.
-Since these additions to the P+1690 distribution are at smallest cosmological distances where the variation of the \HL\ law is the greatest, we can expect to see a greater sensitivity of the Bayes factors in this region.
-The results all consistently favour the quasilocal uniform Hubble expansion hypothesis as follows:
+The P+1690 Pantheon+ full sample (lowest panel) contains significantly more $\zlo$ {\sne\ }than in the upper 3 panels.
+Since these additions to the P+1690 distribution are at {the} smallest cosmological distances where the variation of the \HL\ law is the greatest, we can expect to see a greater sensitivity of the Bayes factors in this region.
+The results {can} all {be} consistently {interpreted in light of} the quasilocal uniform Hubble expansion hypothesis as follows: